nothke/UnityDOTSGotchas/README.md

 ## My VS DOTS snippets

+(Warning: They are not updated to latest version of ECS!
+Will do that soon!)

 Check out my snippets https://github.com/nothke/Unity-VS-Code-Snippets, which include quick-creating templates for systems, jobs, parallel jobs and more..

 ## Mathematics as a using static